 The sea views and coastal drama end 11km beyond Britannia Beach at SQUAMISH, beautifully framed by snow-capped mountains, and known for its excellent climbing, windsurfing, biking, paddling and hiking.
 The town is famed for the vast granite rock overshadowing it, “The Stawamus Chief”, which looms into view to the east just beyond Shannon Falls.
 The Chief is the world’s second-biggest free-standing rock (after Gibraltar).
 The town rates as one of Canada’s top – if not the top – spot for rock climbing.
 Around 200,000 climbers from around the world come here annually, swarming to more than four hundred routes covering the 700m monolith: the University Wall and its culmination, the Dance Platform, is rated Canada’s toughest climb.

-The rock is sacred to the local Squamish, whose ancient tribal name – which means “place where the wind blows” – gives a clue as to the town’s second big activity: windsurfing.
+The rock is sacred to the local Squamish Nation, whose ancient tribal name – which means “Mother of the wind” – gives a clue as to the town’s second big activity: windsurfing.
 There are strong, consistent winds, but the water is cold, so a wet suit is

 a good idea (there are rental outlets around town).
-Most people head for the Squamish Spit, a dyke separating the waters of the Howe Sound from the Squamish River.
-The area is run by the Squamish Windsports Society (Wsquamishwindsports.com) and is 3km from town.
+The area is run by the Squamish Windsports Society (w squamishwindsports.com) and is 3km from town.

 for an easy ride.